Off the Beaten Path in Mendoza

 The real Mendoza lives beyond the tourist trail.
 In the neighborhoods where locals actually spend their time, you'll find places like Mercado Central that make a city worth knowing.
 Even around well-known spots like Paseo Sarmiento pedestrian mall, one street over the crowds disappear entirely.

-Use this page as a starting point for a Mendoza walking tour, a free self-guided route, or the Roamee app for Mendoza.
+Use this page as a starting point for a Mendoza walking tour, a free route, or the Roamee app for Mendoza.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Most visitors come to Mendoza for the well-known wine and food attractions, but the most memorable moments happen off the main path.
 Side streets one block from Paseo Sarmiento pedestrian mall, residential quarters, quiet courtyards — these are the parts of Mendoza that feel genuine.
 Places like Mercado Central are the kind of spots locals would actually recommend.